vliopard/chrome2excel/README.md

 ## How to install:

-Just run command
+Run command:
+`apt install python3-bs4`
-`pip install -r requirements.txt`
+`pip install --user -r requirements.txt`

 ## How to run: